HOME

 Archive for June 2011

-Using Proper Fluids In Your family car Or Other Vehicle
+Using Proper Fluids in Your vehicle

-Posted June 14, 2011 12:42 PM
+Posted June 14, 2011 12:00 PM

 If you have questions about the fluids in your vehicle, please don't hesitate to stop by L and M Motors Inc. You can find us on 400 W 53rd Ave in Anchorage, AK 99518.

-Just give us a call at 907-563-4994
+Just give us a call at 907-563-4994.

 Let's take engine oil.
-Twenty or thirty years ago, there were just a handful of different weights of oil.
+Twenty or 30 years ago, there were just a handful of different weights of oil.
 The weight of an oil is a scientific measure of its properties, particularly its viscosity or thickness.

 It was common in those days to use a lighter weight oil in the winter when it's cold outside.
 That way the oil would be able to splash around inside the engine and protect the parts before it was fully warmed up.
 And a heavier weight oil would be used in the summer.
 The thicker oil wouldn't thin out too much in the summer heat and vaporize in the engine.

 Modern valve trains have become very complicated with more moving parts and small passages than ever before.
-The valve train is in the top of the engine, so when the car has been turned off for a while, the oil tends to run down to lower areas and the valve train parts are vulnerable at start-up, before the oil starts circulating.
+The valve train is in the top of the engine, so when the vehicle has been turned off for a while, the oil tends to run down to lower areas.
+That means the valve train parts are vulnerable at start-up, before the oil starts circulating.

 So new weights of oil have been introduced to meet the engineering specifications of these newer engines.